 Check out the rubric we are using to determine our responsible learner awards.
 Staff puts names forward based on some or all of these criteria.
-Our first recognition assembly is on Nov.
-8.

 Check out the strategic plan for School District #59.
 This plan outlines goals and strategies for learning frameworks, connections and building capacity to improve student learning in the district!